andrewcooke/Stupid.jl/README.md

 analysis (less state for a given key size, but for a given sized state, less information is exposed when a character is encrypted).

+## Statistics

+All results below are for a plaintext size of 659408 bytes (the size of the [Little Brother](little-brother.txt) text).
+The tests used Pearson's Chi-Squared test to assess whether bytes and bit were uniformly distributed (bytes from 0 to 255; bits individually over 0 and 1).

+Ciphertext is significantly different from random bytes when the plaintext is constant (0x00, 0x55 or 0xff) for key lengths of 3 and 8 bytes.
+The least significant bits are particularly unreliable.
+16 byte keys give better output, but some keys are still problematic.

+When encrypting random data the output does appear to be random, at all key sizes.

+When encrypting text the data for 8 and 16 byte keys also appeared to be random.

 ## Plaintext Injection Attack

 In some cases, injecting a pre-calculated fragment in the plaintext